jldimond/Coral-CpG-ratio-MS/methods.md

 _**Predicted germline methylation**_

 Germline methylation levels were inferred based on the hypermutability of methylated cytosines, which tend towards conversion to thymines over evolutionary time.
 This results in a reduction in CpG dinucleotides, meaning that heavily methylated genomic regions are associated with reduced numbers of CpGs.
-Thus, methylation patterns that have been inherited through the germline over evolutionary time can be estimated using the ratio of observed to expected CpG, known as CpG O/E:
+Thus, methylation patterns that have been inherited through the germline over evolutionary time can be estimated using the ratio of observed to expected CpG, known as CpG O/E. Germline DNA methylation estimated by analysis of CpG O/E is highly correlated with methylation enrichment quantified via methods such as bisulphite sequencing (Suzuki et al. 2007, Sarda et al. 2012, Gavery and Roberts 2013).
+CpG O/E was defined as:

 CpG O/E = (number of CpG / number of C x number of G) x (l<sup>2</sup>/l-1)